 - Indicators may be used for the purpose of "warning", as well as of instituting "action" in the form of some limitation on the fishery in question.
-Responses to indicators exceeding "warning" thresholds may involve bringing forward a planned in depth assessment, or commissioning additional research (including either or both of further data collection and further analyses). - Ideally the response to an indicator exceeding an action threshold should be in the form of a pre-agreed decision rule. - Such decision rules should be based on anticipated responses to such actions indicated in simulation tests involving dynamic models of the populations concerned, and taking account of uncertainties/error levels in both the dynamics and in indicator measurements. - Where actions are "quantitative" (e.g. a reduction in the TAC that would otherwise have applied), the decision rule should reflect a continuous or near-continuous relationship to the indicator, so that small changes in data do not lead to large changes in recommended management responses in circumstances where an indicator is close to its action threshold level. - Decision rules may be based on weighted combinations of indicators to improve precision and hence reduce the frequency of false alarms or inappropriate lack of response as a consequence of measurement variance.
-However, care must be taken to ensure that such weighting is used only provided the indicators combined continue to show statistically compatible trends.
-Should this not be the case, this would constitute strong evidence that at least one of the indicators concerned was not related to the target fish population in the manner presumed, so that a review of such presumptions should be conducted before any management action might be recommended.
+Responses to indicators exceeding "warning" thresholds may involve bringing forward a planned in depth assessment, or commissioning additional research (including either or both of further data collection and further analyses). - Ideally the response to an indicator exceeding an action threshold should be in the form of a pre-agreed decision rule.

-- Where appropriate and feasible, quantitative comparisons of the differential impact on populations of changes in values of different indicators for that population should be developed.
-For example, a measure of low reproductive success for a longish-lived predator for one year is of much less concern that indications of unusually low adult survival or population decline, and the comparative impacts of changes to different demographic parameters can readily be quantified by means of simple population models. - When management action is instituted in response to an indicator exceeding an action threshold, consideration should be given to putting in place or expanding existing monitoring activities.
+- Similarly there should be decision rules for relaxing management restrictions if pertinent improvements become evident some time after the imposition of such measures.
+Such rules need not be identical to the rules under which those restrictions were first imposed (e.g. they may specify higher thresholds in the interests of greater stability over time). - Such decision rules should be based on anticipated responses to such actions indicated in simulation tests involving dynamic models of the populations concerned, and taking account of uncertainties/error levels in both the dynamics and in indicator measurements. - Where actions are "quantitative" (e.g. a reduction in the TAC that would otherwise have applied), the decision rule should reflect a continuous or near-continuous relationship to the indicator, so that small changes in data do not lead to large changes in recommended management responses in circumstances where an indicator is close to its action threshold level. - Decision rules may be based on weighted combinations of indicators to improve precision and hence reduce the frequency of false alarms or inappropriate lack of response as a consequence of measurement variance.
+However, care must be taken to ensure that such weighting is used only provided the indicators jointly continue to show statistically compatible trends.
+Should this not be the case, this would constitute strong evidence that at least one of the indicators concerned was not related to the target fish population in the manner presumed, so that a review of such presumptions should be conducted before any management action might be recommended. - Where appropriate and feasible, quantitative comparisons of the differential impact on populations of changes in values of different indicators for that population should be developed.
+For example, a measure of low reproductive success for a longish-lived predator for one year is of much less concern that indications of unusually low adult survival or population decline, and the comparative impacts of changes to different demographic parameters can readily be quantified by means of simple population models.
+Such models can similarly be used to quantify the more serious impacts of low reproductive success continuing over a number of years. - When management action is instituted in response to an indicator exceeding an action threshold, consideration should be given to putting in place or expanding existing monitoring activities.
 This is to attempt to determine whether the action is achieving the desired effect and to assist in assessing whether the action needs to be modified.